 - Remember, veterinary specialists do not handle routine veterinary care, such as vaccines, annual wellness exams, or general routine surgeries.
 The specialist will refer you back to your primary care veterinarian for all non-specialty matters or when a health problem is finally resolved.

 - Most veterinary specialists are zealous about making sure your primary care veterinarian receives both written and phone call reports in a timely manner following the animal’s most recent specialist visit.
 Many specialists automatically send these reports and records, but you can always request that they do so if it this isn’t the case.The number of visits to the veterinary specialist will depend on the type of treatment.
 Additionally, a veterinary specialist may recognize another problem in your animal that could be part of the initial problem or completely unrelated.
 This discovery could lead to a referral to another veterinarian in an additional specialty.

 The mutual communication and cooperation amongst your primary care veterinarian, your board-certified veterinary specialist, and yourself is key to the smooth and effective handling of your animal’s care.
 The health and care of your animal is the number one goal of everyone involved.

 What Does a Heart Murmur Mean for Your Dog or Cat?
 What is a Heart Murmur?
 Learning that your dog or cat has a heart murmur or irregular heartbeat can be frightening for any animal owner.
 Ho...
 Read more

-Does Your Dog Suffer from Back or Neck Pain?
-It May Be a Herniated Disc What is a Herniated Disc?
-The intervertebral discs (the cushion in the space between the bones of the spine) of dogs h...
+What is a Herniated Disc?
+The intervertebral discs (the cushion in the space between the bones of the spine) of dogs have conditions and forces that can make them swell or rupture over time....
 Read more

 Associated Terms: Coxofemoral Luxation, Hip Dislocation, Dislocated Hip Overview: Coxofemoral luxation is the dislocation of the hip joint resulting in displacement of head of the femur from...
 Read more